connectedcars/docs/webhooks.md

 ## Event structure

-Every event will also contain an event identifier, the type of event, a timestamp and a data object.
+Every event will contain an event identifier, the type of event, a timestamp and a data object.

 The timestamp is when the action triggering the webhook occurred.
 The data object might be an empty object.